marvinweber/meme-generator-omm/README.md

 - User uses the "Sign in with Google" in the Frontend.
 - The Frontend uses the id_token (returned by Google) to authenticate with the backend.
-- The backend creates a user in the database on first requests with a new google token_id / Google user id.
+- The backend creates a user in the database on the first request with a new Google user id.
+Subsequent usage of Googles id_tokens will not create a new user, since the id of the user is stored in the database.
 - Backend routes can be secured by requiring authentication via the `requireAuthentication` middleware.

+Alternatively, when using the Registration and Login with E-Mail and Password, the Backend takes care of creating and signing JWT Tokens by itself.